 The bottom line is the body, and particularly the spine, was designed for movement.
 Leading a sedentary life can come with a number of negative consequences, both mentally and physically.

 For everyone, staying active is important, but for people with scoliosis, it can be even more important.
+Incorporating body weight exercises into your routine can help strengthen the spine and support overall health without the risks associated with heavy weightlifting.

 Particularly for adult scoliosis patients who tend to experience condition-related pain to varying degrees, scoliosis-specific exercises and stretches can be a positive way of managing pain; keeping the spine and its surrounding muscles as loose and flexible as possible can help alleviate spinal rigidity and pain related to muscle imbalance.